storj-archived/storj-node-heroku-example/README.md

 ## Setup

 Now that you've got your application cloned and connected to Heroku, you'll need to create a `.env` file to hold your Storj config variables.
 This will allow you to easily run the app on your local environment.
+Whatever variables you have in this file, you'll want to make sure you have on your Heroku Settings --> Config Vars.
+You can add these variables through the GUI or using the CLI (`heroku config:set CONFIG_VAR_KEY=CONFIG_VAR_VALUE`).

 1. Create a `.env` file in the root of the project `touch .env`
 2. Add `STORJ_EMAIL` and `STORJ_PASSWORD` credentials to it in `KEY=VALUE` format